alex/what-happens-when/README.rst

 **Actions when the parsing is finished**

+During the HTML parsing process, the web browser takes note of all external files linked to the HTML file.
-The browser begins fetching external resources linked to the page (CSS, images, JavaScript files, etc.).
+Once the parsing is complete, the browser fetches the external resources linked to the page, such as CSS, images, and JavaScript files, by sending multiple GET requests for each individual file.
+This process may be repetitive if the HTML file contains links to other files, such as JavaScript files that require additional JavaScript files to be fetched.

-At this stage the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode: those that should be executed after the document is parsed.
-The document state is set to "complete" and a "load" event is fired.
+Once all necessary files have been fetched, the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode, meaning they should be executed after the document is parsed.
+At this stage, the document state is set to "complete" and a "load" event is fired.

-Note there is never an "Invalid Syntax" error on an HTML page.
-Browsers fix any invalid content and go on.
+It is worth noting that there is never an "Invalid Syntax" error on an HTML page, as browsers fix any invalid content automatically.
+However, these fixes may vary slightly across different browsers, though the differences are often subtle and hardly noticeable.

 CSS interpretation
 ------------------